igooor-bb/JustPhotoPicker/README.md

 // Configuration vibes...
 ```

+## Localization

+JustPhotoPicker is now translated into the following languages:

+- English (Base)
+- German
+- French
+- Russian

+If you want to add or correct localization, you are welcome to [contribute](#contribution).

 ## Contribution

 To contribute, use the follow "fork-and-pull" git workflow:
 1. Fork the repository on github
 2. Clone the project to your own machine